Mini Rex

 -Always have clean, fresh water available.

--Bowls are easier to clean, but easily get debris and paws in them and may turn into a new toy to throw around.
+-Bowls are easier to clean, but also get debris and paws in them and may turn into a new toy to throw around if not secured.

 -For bowls, use a heavy stoneware dish or one that can be latched to the cage/enclosure.